Forest Circuit Notices 35/33

 We pray for those who mourn, both known in our local communities as well as further afield.

-We also remember those who are struggling with the on-going Cost-of-Living crisis and for the local Food Banks who many rely upon for their weekly groceries, especially during this coming week with schools closed for the half-term break.
+We also remember those who are struggling with the on-going Cost-of-Living crisis, especially as schools have just broken up for the Easter break putting a strain on family finances.
+For the local Food Banks who many rely upon for their weekly groceries.

 Message from Kate: